inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 	He shakes his head.
 He hasn't the faintest ia.
 	"For the sheer *joy* of programming!" she cries triumphantly.
 "The joy of the pnt, the artist, the craftsman.
-"You take a program, born weak and impotent as a dimly-realized solution.
+"You take a program, born weak and impotent as a ly-realized solution.
 You nurture the program and gui it down the right path, building, watching it grow ever stronger.
 Sometimes  paint with tiny strokes, a keystroke add here, a keystroke changed there."
 She sweeps her arm in a  arc.
 "And other